-4.8 Other considerations
+4.3 Other considerations

-- 4.8.1 Previously Agreed Savings appendix one sets out savings that were agreed during 2014/15 for delivery within the period of the MTFS.
-Savings for Children's Services include £232k from "Reduce and realign youth provision across Thurrock and related service through internal reorganisation and developing the services as a mutual/ outsourced". - 4.8.2 There are a number of cross cutting savings targeted with examples including the reduction of the council wide spend on agency staff, consultants and overtime.
-The impact of these targeted reductions on services is currently being evaluated.
+- 4.3.1 Previously Agreed Savings appendix one sets out savings that were agreed during 2014/15 for delivery within the period of the MTFS.
+Savings related to the remit of Corporate Overview & Scrutiny Committee include additional Legal Services traded income and changes to staffing levels within corporate finance and revisions to prudential charges arrangements. - 4.3.2 There are a number of cross cutting savings targeted including the reduction of the council wide spend on agency staff, consultants and overtime.
+The impact of these targeted reductions on services is currently being evaluated and will be in addition to any other service specific savings.